-Pupil Premium was first introduced in 2011 to help schools to further support the children of low income families.
-The amount of funding available per eligible pupil has increased year-on-year since that time.
-Children who are entitled to Free School Meals (FSM) either currently or in the past six years (known as the Ever6 FSM measure), attract additional funding to the School (£1320 per eligible pupil for 2017/18).
+Pupil Premium was introduced in 2011 to help schools to further support the children of low income families.
+Children who are entitled to Free School Meals (FSM) either currently or in the past six years (known as the Ever6 FSM measure), attract additional funding to the School (£1320 per eligible pupil for 2018/19).
+Each year we encourage eligible parents to apply for Pupil Premium support.
+Doing so brings additional funds into school to support your child.
+There is no stigma attached to applying for this funding and other families will not be aware that you have done so.

 Objectives of Pupil Premium Expenditure